Vitali-Lupusor/SecondNature/README_VL.md

   - upload the flattened file to a BigQuery table.

 The application is set up as a batch job that is scheduled to run daily at 00:00.
 With the commands listed below, we will trigger the app to backfill the tables starting with 2020-06-01 (COMPANY_START_DATE) and 2020-06-10 as end date.
 The end date is chosen close to start date in order to reduce the amount of time the app will be running, but it can be increased up to current date, in which case the app will update the BigQuery tables with data that was generated between start date and current date - 1 day (if today is 2020-11-22, cut off date 2020-11-21 23:59:59).

+There is an actual Google Gloud Platofrm project set up for this application, so when the commands are executed real actions take place.
+The credentials for the account are encrypted with Fernet cryptography, the key to which is going to be sent in a separate email.
+No actions to decryp the credentials are required as everything is fully automated.
+The set credentials will expire on 2020-12-01.

+The application has a centralised configuration file `./config.py` where you can amend the current settings.

 ## How to Run